bximbo/Bximbo/README.md

 🚀 Hi, I’m @bximbo

-🚀 I’m interested in Robotics
+🚀 I’m interested in the use of Robotics, AI, & Machine learning to offer efficient, cost-effective, automated technology solutions.

 🚀 I have intermediate level skill in Mathematics